eaydin/pandoc-latex-template/README.md

 Even though pandoc supports footnotes in a rather cool way, this template does not support using it in conjunction with the footer option set.
 So be careful about it.
 If I find a workaround, I'll update these lines.

+## New Colors

+New colors to the template can be added easily.
+Colors are defined right below the `\usepackage{xcolor}` line.
+Here, simply define a color.
+A good list of colors that can be easily used in LaTeX can be found here: http://latexcolor.com/

 # Eisvogel